srdc/tofhir/README.md

 Let's take the patient mapping as an example from the mappings list.
 `https://aiccelerate.eu/fhir/mappings/project1/patient-mapping` is the unique reference URL of the mapping repository.
-Assuming this URL refers to the first mapping example in the mapping section: [patient-mapping](#Mapping), this means that patient mapping will be executed with the source data defined in the `sourceContext` part.
+Assuming this URL refers to the first mapping example in the mapping section: [patient-mapping](#Mapping), this means that patient mapping will be executed with the source data defined in the `sourceBinding` part.
-Inside `sourceContext` part, `patient` is the alias of the source data, and it should match with the `alias` used in `source` field in the mapping.
+Inside `sourceBinding` part, `patient` is the alias of the source data, and it should match with the `alias` used in `source` field in the mapping.

 `jsonClass` specifies the type of the source, and `path` is the file name of the source data.
 Since we have FileSystemSourceSettings defined in the source settings, `jsonClass`es of mappings are expected to be FileSystemSource.